 This post is part of a paid collaboration with Lowe’s Home Improvement.
 All opinions are my own.

-Kicking off the week with our latest project at The Riverside Retreat, and one of my favorite DIYs!
+Kicking off the week with our latest project at The Riverside Retreat, and one of my favorite easy DIY projects: board and batten!
 Watch the timelapse tutorial below:

 As you know I’ve done my fair share of wainscoting/wall molding treatments over the years, and I’d have to say this board & batten technique is the most beginner-friendly (aka, my recommendation for all you first timers out there!)

-We’ve been slowly working on the main bathroom at the Riverside Retreat over the summer, and are now finally at the finishing stages (see the Befores and read all about our plans in this post).
+We’ve been slowly working on the main bathroom at the Riverside Retreat over the summer, and are now finally at the finishing stages—see the Befores and read all about our plans in the bathroom design post.

-There are many ways to approach this project depending on the look you want, but for this beginner level tutorial I opted to choose the most budget-friendly and easiest to work with materials.
+There are many ways to approach board and batten walls depending on the look you want, but for this beginner level tutorial, I opted to choose the most budget-friendly and easiest to work with materials.
 Here’s what we used: